crei0/andreguedes-website/content/blog/Making BuildingTeardown/making-building-teardwon.md

 Inside the container `Node3D`, it's where each block of the building lives.
 Each is a custom class `ModularBuildingBlock` (extending `RigidBody3D`).

-When I setup a building, for each block/section I add a `ModularBuildingBlock` node, and inside it I place the `MeshBlock` (the 3D mesh).
+When I setup a building, for each block/section I add a `ModularBuildingBlock` node, and inside it I place the `MeshBlock` (the visible 3D mesh).

 And it ends up looking like this inside the editor